sana1bourhim/MyRecipeProject/README.md

-# MyRecipeUsing
+# MyRecipe

-MyRecipeUsing is a full-stack application for managing recipes.
+MyRecipe is a full-stack application for managing recipes.
 It is built with **.NET (backend)**, **Angular (frontend)**, **SQL Server**, and uses **Swagger** for testing API and API documentation.
 ## Demo